NachtRaveVL/Simple-AstroTracker-Arduino/README.md

 ### Simple Equatorial Mount System Example

-The Simple Equatorial Example shows how a basic Astruino system can be setup using a two-axis equatorial mount and ordinary STEP/DIR axis drivers.
-In this sketch only that which you actually use is built into the final compiled binary, making it an ideal lean choice for a straightforward tracker.
+The Simple Equatorial Example shows how a small Astruino system can be set up with a two-axis equatorial mount and ordinary STEP/DIR axis drivers.
+Only the objects used by the sketch are built into the final binary, making it a lean starting point.

 ```Arduino
 #include <Astruino.h>